grongierisc/formation-template/README.md

 As we can see, if the `IrisOperation` receive a message of the type `msg.TrainingIrisRequest`, the information hold by the message will be transformed into an SQL querry and executed by the `iris.sql.exec` IrisPython function.
 This method will save the message in the IRIS local database.

-Don't forget to register your component :
+Don't forget to register your components :
 Following [5.4.](#54-register-components) and using:
 ```
 iris.cls("Grongier.PEX.Utils").RegisterComponent("bo","FileOperation","/irisdev/app/src/python/",1,"Python.FileOperation")